OpenRobotLab/EmbodiedScan/README.md

 ## 👏 Acknowledgements

 - [OpenMMLab](https://github.com/open-mmlab): Our dataset code uses [MMEngine](https://github.com/open-mmlab/mmengine) and our model is built upon of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d).
+- [PyTorch3D](https://github.com/facebookresearch/pytorch3d): We use some functions supported in PyTorch3D for efficient computations on fundamental 3D data structures.
 - [ScanNet](https://github.com/ScanNet/ScanNet), [3RScan](https://github.com/WaldJohannaU/3RScan), [Matterport3D](https://github.com/niessner/Matterport): Our dataset uses the raw data from these datasets.
 - [ReferIt3D](https://github.com/referit3d/referit3d): We refer to the SR3D's approach to obtaining the language prompt annotations.
 - [SUSTechPOINTS](https://github.com/naurril/SUSTechPOINTS): Our annotation tool is developed based on the open-source framework used by SUSTechPOINTS.